chilcote/stew/README.md

 =======

-This script processes catalog(s) of packages, verifies the sha1 hash of each package, downloads any missing or updated packages, and compiles a new image consisiting of a given base OS X installer and the list of packages.
+This script processes catalog(s) of packages, verifies the sha1 hash of each package, downloads any missing or updated packages, and compiles a new image consisting of a given base OS X installer and the list of packages.

 Requirements
 ------------